EAmrogowicz/console-finances/README.md

 ## Requirements

-Use the financial dataset in the `ss/starter/index.js` file.
+Uses the financial dataset as reference from the `ss/starter/index.js` file.

-Write JavaScript code that analyzes the records to calculate each of the
+JavaScript code analyzes the records to calculate each of the following:
-following:

 - The total number of months included in the dataset.